tl-its-umich-edu/canvas/practiceCourseGenerator/README.md

 # Canvas Practice Course Generator

 Description: Python script for generating zip file that can be used to create practice courses for instructors in Canvas.
+The list of instructors is harvested from a google form/file.

 ## Pre-requisits